Our Road-Trip Safety Checklist For Families

 - Read what AAA and the NHTSA have to say about car safety in summer and winter.

 I know it’s tempting to move your child to increasingly smaller, lighter, easier-to-use seats and boosters as fast as possible.
 And it’s especially tempting to move an older child up when a younger sibling is ready for that next seat.

-- Use the right car seat or booster, use it until your child has grown out of it height and weight-wise even if this is longer than strictly required.
+- Use that seat until your child has grown out of it height and weight-wise even if it’s beyond the suggested age.

 - Make sure your seat is installed correctly.
 A surprisingly large number aren’t.